jia-yi-chen/jia-yi-chen.github.io/_news/announcement_130.md

 inline: true
 ---

-A paper "Topological Transduction for Hybrid Few-shot Learning” accepted by WWW'22 Research Track!
+Our paper "Topological Transduction for Hybrid Few-shot Learning” accepted by WWW'22 Research Track!
 <!-- A paper "Topological Transduction for Hybrid Few-shot Learning” accepted by WWW'22 Research Track! -->